josegonzalez/josediazgonzalez.com/about/index.markdown

 ### Previously

+- Engineer @ Porter
+  <div class="time-period">Aug 2023 - Jan 2024</div>
+  - Designed and led implementation of new app notifications system for improving visibility into application issues
+  - Rebuilt customer-facing app metric reporting for surfacing CPU/Memory, Scaling, and HTTP request data
+  - Architected and built backend (Golang) and frontend (React) for Datastore Provisioning
+  - Research and implementation for creating SOC2-compliant AWS EKS clusters on behalf of customers
+  - Implemented new framework for generating testable app tutorials for a variety of backend and frontend frameworks

 - Staff Engineer @ SeatGeek, Inc.
   <div class="time-period">Oct 2020 - June 2023</div>
   - Led technical work to modernize our deployment tooling, enabling an SaaS approach to the software supporting back office operations for the Cowboys, Saints, Cavaliers, and other Big 4 sports clients